AmaralAline/AmaralAline/README.md

 - 👋 Hi, I’m Aline Amaral
 - 👀I am interested in an internship to develop my knowledge in programming
-- 🌱 I am currently studying Html, CSS, Json, Rest API, Frondend and Backend
+- 🌱 I am currently studying Html, CSS, Json, Rest API, FronTend and Backend
 - 💞️I seek to collaborate on projects in the area of ​​health and primary health care.
 These are areas that I have experience with as an end user.
 - 📫 How to reach me ... euamaralaline@gmail.com
 - 😄 Pronouns: She/her